 The Master of Science Programme in Sociology of Law

 The Master of Science Programme in Sociology of Law is an interdisciplinary programme aimed at introducing students to the study of law, legal institutions and legal behaviour in a social context.
-It offers an advanced overview of sociology of law with the possibility of specialisation in socio-legal areas, such as:
+It offers an advanced overview of sociology of law.
+During semesters 3 and 4 there are possibilities for specialization in socio-legal areas, such as::

 - Criminal Justice and Criminology